daniel-collings/country-facts/README.dev.md

 - Reflect upon the components built so for an look for optimising code reuse.
 - Consider whether to debounce state updates on `/#/countries`.
 - Bug found with `Netherlands`, will always go to 'Did you mean' page as there's a country called `Caribbean Netherlands`.
 Need to look at resolving this.
+- Show current time and weather of the country.